mikenoethiger/customized-proxy/README.md

 # About

 Customized [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) docker image in order to increase client_max_body_size.
+Purpose of this project is to create a single access point which routes requests based on domain names to other docker containers.
+So you can manage multiple application on the same server.

 # Build